 EQST 404: Show Jumping Practicum Vi Continuation of Equine Studies 403.
-Semester Hours: 1 Prerequisites: permission of instructor.

 EQST 415: Aupplied Schooling II

 This course is designed for the student wanting to gain an intensive concentration in the areas of the care of the horse, a complete understanding of the rider's position, classical flatwork as it relates to the horse, hunter, jumper and equitation performance requirements, and various techniques to improve each through the conditioning and development of the horse.
 This class will meet in regular, self-directed and additional group sessions.
 Lecture material will also be presented.